oomlout/oomlout_oomp_builder/navigation/hardware/bearing/6300_series/6311_size/55_mm_id_120_mm_od_29_mm_depth/part/readme.md

-# Hardware Bearing 6300 Series 6311 Size 55 Mm Id 120 Mm Od 29 Mm Depth
+# Hardware Bearing 6300 Series 6311 Size 55 mm Id 120 mm Od 29 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base